 In your MATLAB code, place your cursor over the variable name.

-In the MATLAB code, an orange variable name indicates a compile-time constant argument to an entry-point or a specialized function.
-The information for these variables includes the value.
-You can use this information to understand the function signature.
-You can also use this information to see when code generation created specializations of a function with different constant argument values.
+In the MATLAB code, an orange variable name indicates a compile-time constant argument to a specialized function.
+The information for a constant argument includes the value.
+This information helps you to see when code generation created function specializations for different constant argument values.

 To view a list of the variables in your MATLAB function, click the Variables tab.
 The report displays a complete list of variables in the order that they appear in the function that you selected on the MATLAB code tab.
 Clicking a variable in the list highlights instances of that variable, and scrolls the MATLAB code pane so that you can view the first instance.